-Current status: In Senegal, the emission of methane and nitrous oxide gases from lowland rice production is one of the contributors to global climate change.
-The major GHG emissions in Senegal are Carbon dioxide (CO2), Methane (CH4) and Nitrous Oxide (N2O).
-Total GHG emissions (CO2, CH4 and N2O) per year from agriculture in Senegal were approximately 186 Gigagram (Gg) in 1991, of which methane emissions in rice contributed 58.7 Gg.
-Hence, rice counted for 31.5 percent of total GHG emissions (CO2, CH4 and N2O) in agriculture in Senegal.
-Total methane emissions from agriculture in Senegal were 142.9 Gg, so rice contributed over 40 percent of methane emission, at the time of this calculation (Bogdanski et al. 2016)
+Current status: In Senegal, the emissions of methane and nitrous oxide gases from lowland rice production are among the contributors to global climate change.
+The major GHG emissions in

+Senegal are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
+Total GHG emissions (CO2, CH4 and N2O) per year from agriculture in Senegal were approximately 186 Gigagrams (Gg) in 1991, of which methane emissions in rice contributed 58.7 Gg.
+Hence, rice counted for 31.5% of total GHG emissions (CO2, CH4 and N2O) in agriculture in Senegal.
+Total methane emissions from agriculture in Senegal were 142.9 Gg, so rice contributed over 40% of methane emissions, at the time of this calculation (Bogdanski et al. 2016).

 Irrigated rice production - management of greenhouse gas emissions from a researcher perspective: Several farm management practices in rice fields influence GHG emissions.
 Rice in Senegal is mainly grown under flooded conditions (de Vries et al. 2010).
 Methane is produced under these anaerobic conditions in waterlogged soils and consequently wetlands (like rice fields) are the major sources of methane production.
-Methane production and emission in cultivated wetlands (mainly rice fields) increases by submersion and rice straw residue incorporation (organic matter addition) (Le Mer & Roger 2001).
+Methane production and emissions in cultivated wetlands (mainly rice fields) increases by submersion and rice straw residue incorporation (organic matter addition) (Le Mer & Roger 2001).
 Yet, it should be recognized that rice straw burning emits GHGs as well, increasing air pollution (Gaihre et al. 2013).
-Addition of N by organic or mineral fertilizer has also an impact on GHG emissions as it mainly increases N2O emissions from the soil (Velthof et al. 2002).
+Addition of N by organic or mineral fertilizer also has an impact on GHG emissions as it mainly increases N2O emissions from the soil (Velthof et al. 2002).

-Measures to mitigate greenhouse gases in Senegal rice production systems include:
+Measures to mitigate greenhouse gases in Senegalese rice production systems include:

-- Urea Deep Placement (UDP) reduces GHGs emissions compared to conventional application of urea in flooded rice fields.
+- Urea Deep Placement (UDP) reduces GHG emissions compared to the conventional application of urea in flooded rice fields.
 In addition, rice yields seem to increase as well under UDP.
-Exact numbers of this practice in Senegal are not available, but the data available from other West-African countries showing a synergy between climate change mitigation and food production when using UDP. - 2.
-Alternate wetting and drying, in which rice fields are not permanently flooded, reduces methane emissions from rice fields.
+Exact numbers of this practice in Senegal are not available, but there is data available from other West-African countries showing a synergy between climate change mitigation and food production, when using UDP. - 2.
+Alternate wetting and drying, meaning that rice fields are not permanently flooded, reduces methane emissions from rice fields.
 Over-drying could cause drought stress to rice plants and dry conditions increases weed competition.
 However, de Vries et al. (2010) concluded that alternate wetting and drying is possible in Senegal with little or no yield reduction.
-In this case, climate change mitigation will increase while food production is sustained. - Under the System of Rice Intensification (SRI) fewer fertilizers are used and rice fields are not permanently flooded.
-This results in lower methane emission, but nitrous oxide emissions could be higher.
+In this case, climate change mitigation will increase while food production is sustained. - 3.
+Under the System of Rice Intensification (SRI), fewer fertilizers are used and rice fields are not permanently flooded.
+This results in lower methane emissions, but nitrous oxide emissions on the other hand, could be higher.
 Yields will increase under SRI practices.
 Green manure amendments (used in SRI) - especially with high levels of C - increase methane production.
-Site-specific research is needed to see whether there is a negative impact of SRI on GHGs emissions in Senegal.
+Site-specific research is needed to investigate whether there is a negative impact of SRI on GHG emissions in Senegal.

 Straw incorporation is a common long-term practice to improve soil fertility in croplands worldwide.
 However, straw amendments often increase methane (CH4) emissions from rice paddies, one of the main sources of anthropogenic CH4.
-Intergovernmental Panel on Climate Change (IPCC) methodologies to estimate CH4 emissions from rice agriculture assume that the effect of straw addition remains constant over time.
+The Intergovernmental Panel on Climate Change (IPCC) have created methodologies to estimate CH4 emissions from rice agriculture, assuming that the effect of straw addition remains constant over time.

-Recent research results (Jiang et al. 2019) suggest that model projections may have overestimated CH4 emissions from rice agriculture and that CH4 emission estimates can be improved by considering the duration of straw incorporation and other management practices (Jiang et al. 2019)
+Recent research results (Jiang et al. 2019) suggest that model projections may have overestimated CH4 emissions from rice agriculture and that CH4 emission estimates can be improved by considering the duration of straw incorporation and other management practices (Jiang et al. 2019).